HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 {markd: how would the auto-update flag work?}
 - Are analysis submissions a different project scope than primary data submissions? {NB: Do you mean tertiary analyses?} {markd: no, secondary analysis;  tertiary would be one user, also probably the data browser}

-## Example
-*[MODIFY AND SIMPLIFY THE BELOW TEXT TO BE AN EXAMPLE]*

-{markd: I think this explanation is still too complex and resident with mallory's RFC}

-### Definitions

-**Data modality**: A type of data in the HCA, for example NGS scRNA-seq or a particular type of imaging.

-**Unique Library Identifiers**: A unique identifier (string or numeric) that globally identifies each library preparation for sequencing data.

-**Co-processing (of data)**: Providing data as input to a single pipeline invocation

-**MR**: Metadata Requirement.
-The term refers to specific metadata requirements for bundles to be able to process in analysis.

 ### Component Notification Changes
 This RFC proposes no longer using bundle-level search-based notifications for initiating pipelines.
 Instead pipelines will be triggered exclusively on events on bundles of type *data group*.